 You can also try

-- These cauliflower fritters are an easy, delicious appetizer.
+- These tomato fritters are an easy, delicious appetizer for your summer gatherings.

 If you’ve tried this recipe or any other on The Greek Foodie, then don’t forget to rate it and leave me a comment below!
 I would love to hear about your experience making it.